Skip to main content

 Phase 1: Internal Technical Review

-Your legal team (internal or external counsel) reviews the documentation for regulatory sufficiency.
-They assess whether the documentation meets the standard that a notified body or market surveillance authority would expect.
-They refine language, add legal qualifications, and ensure consistency with your broader regulatory posture.
+Your legal team, in-house or outside counsel, reads the documentation for regulatory sufficiency.
+They are asking one question: would this hold up to the standard a notified body or market surveillance authority expects?
+Then they sharpen the language, add the legal qualifications, and line it up with your broader regulatory posture.

 Phase 3: Final Approval and Archiving

-The completed documentation is approved by the responsible person within your organisation (typically the quality management system owner or compliance officer), dated, and archived.
-For systems requiring conformity assessment, the documentation forms the basis of your self-assessment or third-party review.
+The finished documentation gets signed off by the responsible person on your side, usually the quality management system owner or compliance officer, then dated and archived.
+For systems that need conformity assessment, this package becomes the basis of your self-assessment or third-party review.

 Integration with Existing Compliance Workflows